Delete Requests in NJSLEDS

 Scenario Action Why

-A staff record was created in the source system but the staff member never worked for or was employed by the district (for example, a record created during onboarding but the staff member never showed up).
+A staff record was created in your local source system but the staff member never worked for or was employed by the district (for example, a record created during onboarding but the staff member never showed up).
 Delete The staff member was never part of your district.

 A staff member was pre-hired but did not begin employment with the district (for example, the candidate completed intake forms but accepted a position elsewhere).
 Delete The staff member began the hiring process but never completed it.